Week 4: Fun Architectures

 Hidden State:

 Our new hidden state for our current sequence is computed by taking a weighted sum of the the newly formed memory, and our past sequence’s hidden state.
 These weights are determined by the update gate.
 Since the update gate is computed with a sigmoid function, our values are between zero and one.
-Thus and are between zero and one, and add up to one.
+Thus zt and 1zt are between zero and one, and add up to one.
 Given these weights, when features of the previous hidden state are given importance in determining the new hidden state, those features in the newly formed memory are given less importance for determining the new hidden state.

 Long Term Short Memory (LSTM)